sflury/LyCsurv/README.md

 # LyCsurv

-Based on Jaskot et al. (2024a,b), this code predicts Lyman continuum (LyC) escape fractions (fesc) from given input variables using the Low-redshift Lyman Continuum Survey (LzLCS, Flury et al 2022a) combined with results from the literature.
+Based on Jaskot et al. (2024a,b), the `LyCsurve` code predicts Lyman continuum (LyC) escape fractions (fesc) from given input variables using the Low-redshift Lyman Continuum Survey (LzLCS, Flury et al 2022a) combined with results from the literature.
 The authors request that any use of this code cite Jaskot et al. (2024a).
 A BibTeX reference is provided at the end of this document.

-`LyCsurv` solves for the $f_{esc}^{\rm LyC}$ which satisfies the median and $1\sigma$ confidence intervals of $S$ given **x** observed for a user-provided sample of galaxy measurements.

 ## Practical Details

 All files and scripts necessary to run `LyCsurv` are contained in this repository, including combined LzLCS+archival data (`./tab/lzlcs.csv`), a file to control input parameters (`./tab/params.lis`), and the source code (`LyCsurv.py`).
+To run `LyCsurv`, simply download the zipped or clone the directory.
+To run locally, navigate into the directory and simply use an `ipython` terminal or a new script following the examples below.

 Variables for input are controlled via a table `./tab/params.lis`.
 To exclude a variable from the fitting routine, simply include a \# at the start of the line just as in python comments.
 To include a variable, simply delete the \#.
 In the examples below, only the `O32` and `beta1550` variables are included.
+The params file is the only file the user should alter in any way.

 API documentation for `LyCsurv` is available [here](https://github.com/sflury/LyCsurv/wiki/API).